neicnordic/sda-helm/sda-orch/README.md

 Certificates should be placed in the `files` folder and named accordingly.

-- root.ca.crt, root ca certificate.
+- ca.crt, root ca certificate.
-- cert.ca.crt, serer certificate.
+- orch.crt, serer certificate.
-- cert.ca.key, server key.
+- orch.key, server key.